Living In A House During Probate [market_city]

 Can You Reside in a Home While Probate is Pending in Missouri?

-If you occupy the property before probate starts and are an heir or beneficiary, you may continue to reside there throughout the process.
-However, it is essential to understand that the house in question might be repossessed as part of the estate settlement to pay off debts or divide the estate fairly among the heirs.
+If you live in the house before court starts and are a beneficiary or heir, you can stay there during the process.
+But it’s important to know that the house in question could be taken back as part of the estate settlement in order to pay off debts or fairly split the estate among the heirs.

 What Can You Do While Waiting for Probate?